jsedwards11/Airflow/README.md

 ## Key Points and Overview

-+ The goal of this project is to create an ETL pipeline extracting data for top posts from the cars subreddit of the Reddit API.
+The goal of this project is to create an ETL pipeline extracting data for top posts from the cars subreddit of the Reddit API.
-+
-+ Two dags are created:
+Two dags are created:
-+ 1) reddit_data_migration_dag to schedule a single task to execute reddit_data_migration.py.
++ reddit_data_migration_dag to schedule a single task to execute reddit_data_migration.py.
 Configured to run once, and retrieves the database connection string from an Airflow variable.
-+ 2) reddit_dag to schedule two tasks: reddit_ingestion.py and reddit_to_db.py.
++ reddit_dag to schedule two tasks: reddit_ingestion.py and reddit_to_db.py.
 Tasks are scheduled to run daily, and t2 depends on t1.

 ## Files

-reddit_data_migration.py: creates the reddit database if it does not already exist. reddit_ingestion.py: import data from Reddit to a CSV file. reddit_to_db.py: export data from the CSV file and insert data to a database, if the data does not already exist. query_db.py: example script to query our PostgreSQL 'reddit' table in a docker container.
+reddit_data_migration.py: creates the database if it does not already exist. reddit_ingestion.py: imports data from Reddit API to a CSV file. reddit_to_db.py: exports data from the CSV file and inserts data to a database, if the data does not already exist. query_db.py: example script to query our PostgreSQL 'reddit' table in a docker container.